Cradley Heath

 Cradley Heath is a town in the Metropolitan Borough of Sandwell, West Midlands, England.
 It is in the Black Country, 8 mi west of Birmingham.
 The town was known for the manufacture of chains in the first half of the twentieth century.

 History

 Firedoor of a boiler made by the Cradley Boiler Co, of Cradley Heath, displayed in the Black Country Living Museum.

+The name Cradley has Saxon origins, likely derived from "Crudda's lēah," meaning "Crudda’s clearing" or meadow.
+The Domesday Book of 1086 records the settlement as "Cradelei" or "Cradelie," then held by Ansculf de Picquigny for the crown.
 Cradley Heath was originally an area of heathland between Cradley, Netherton, and Old Hill, in the Staffordshire parish of Rowley Regis.
-The residents of Cradley had grazing rights, subject to an annual payment to the Lord of the Manor.
-As on other commons in the Black Country, cottages were built encroaching on the heath.
+The residents of Cradley had grazing rights, subject to an annual payment to the Lord of the manor.
+This undeveloped heath was historically separated from Cradley itself by the River Stour and the Mousesweet Brook As on other commons in the Black Country, cottages were built encroaching on the heath.
 These were occupied by nailmakers, amongst other industries.